xjulio/minikube-replicas/README.md

 This proccess will build the tomcat and apache Docker images using Dockerfile manifest in docker directory and create deployment/services into k8s using kubectl command.

+## Terraform
+Terraform it's an Infrastructure as Code (IaC) tool, but only for demonstration purporse the deployment can be done by using it.
+The manifest are located on **terraform** folder.

+The deployment can be done using terraform.
+Before execute terraform **plan** or **apply** commands, the docker images must be build, for this execute the **build.sh** script:

+`
+sh build.sh
+`

+Enter on terraform directory (assuming that you are in docker directory) and execute terraform **plan/apply** commands:

+`
+cd terraform
+`

+To verify if everything it's OK:

+`
+terraform plan
+`

+To create resources on k8s:
+`
+terraform apply
+`

 ## Testing
 Check if the replicas was deployed correctly using the command:
 `